 Sacred Heart Catholic High School Sixth Form was founded by the Catholic Church to provide education for students of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic students in accordance with the oversubscription criteria listed below.
-The school1 is conducted by its governing body2 as part of the Catholic Church in accordance with its trust deed and articles of association, and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by the Catholic Education Trust as part of the Catholic Church in accordance with its trust deed and articles of association, and seeks at all times to be a witness to Our Lord Jesus Christ.